rohita/MemcachedSessionProvider/README.markdown

 ```
 #### memcached/locator
 The `memcached/locator` is used to map objects to servers in the pool.
 Replace the default implementation with the
-type `MemcachedSessionProvider.BackupEnabledNodeLocator, MemcachedSessionProvider`.
+type `MemcachedSessionProvider.SessionNodeLocator, MemcachedSessionProvider`.
 This handles the session backup.

 See here for [more configuration options for Enyim Memcached](https://github.com/enyim/EnyimMemcached/wiki/MemcachedClient-Configuration)